Class catches Cameron, foes scent blood

 A former PR executive, Cameron put the past month's gaffes down to "presentational" mistakes, an explanation that will rile those in his party who see deeper flaws.

 "There is a question whether civil servants do too much.
-I don't like it," the Conservative lawmaker who did not want to be named told Reuters.
+I don't like it," the Conservative MP who did not want to be named told Reuters.

 Another Conservative parliamentarian, again speaking on condition of anonymity, said Cameron had had his "wake up call".